1973–74 in English football: Diary of the season

-22 April 1974: In response to the events in Nottingham in March, Newcastle are banned by the Football Association from hosting home cup games during next season.

 24 April 1974: Liverpool's 1–0 home defeat by Arsenal ends their double hopes and hands the league title to Leeds United.

 27 April 1974: Manchester United go into the Manchester derby at Old Trafford needing to beat neighbours City to stand any chance of avoiding relegation, six years after winning the European Cup.
 They lose 1–0 with former club hero Denis Law scoring City's only goal, but would have been relegated even if they had won due to Birmingham City winning.
 Birmingham's win also relegates Southampton, despite the Saints' 3–0 win away to Everton.
 Leeds United end the season with a 1–0 away win over Queens Park Rangers.

-30 April 1974: Sir Alf Ramsey is sacked after 11 years as England manager.

-4 May 1974: Liverpool beat Newcastle United 3–0 in the FA Cup final at Wembley, with Kevin Keegan scored twice and Steve Heighway once.

-11 May 1974: England's first match since the dismissal of Alf Ramsey ends in a 2–0 win over Wales in the Home Championship.

-19 May 1974: England are beaten 2–0 by Scotland at Hampden Park and finish second in the Home Championship.

-29 May 1974: Tottenham Hotspur are beaten 4–2 on aggregate to Feyenoord in the UEFA Cup Final.
-Tottenham Hotspur supporters rioted after the second leg in Rotterdam, following Feyenoord's victory.

-4 July 1974: Don Revie accepts The Football Association's offer to manage the England team, ending his 13-year reign as manager of Leeds United.

 12 July 1974: Bill Shankly announced his retirement as manager after 15 years.
 He is to be succeeded by his 55-year-old assistant Bob Paisley.

 30 July 1974: Brian Clough leaves Brighton & Hove Albion to become the new manager of Leeds United, but his assistant Peter Taylor remains at the Goldstone Ground and steps into the manager's seat there.